Wall Street Pummels MGY After Recent Earnings Report

 Goldman, on the other hand, stated in their research note that they expect to see MGY reach a price target of $8.
 The rating they have provided for MGY stocks is “Buy” according to the report published on August 13th, 2020.

-In addition, Magnolia Oil & Gas Corporation saw -51.75% in overturn over a single year, with a tendency to cut further losses.
+During the last 5 trading sessions, MGY fell by -6.62%, which changed the moving average for the period of 200-days by -50.67% in comparison to the 20-day moving average, which settled at $6.06.
+In addition, Magnolia Oil & Gas Corporation saw -56.28% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading